Why I Was in the Navy During the Vietnam War

-Joining the U.S. Navy introduced me to the real world and literally changed my direction in life.
+Joining the U.S. Navy introduced me to the real world and changed my direction in life.
 When I was in my last year of college, military service was the last thing on my mind.
-Little did I realize at that time that within two years I would be beginning navy recruit basic training.
-In this hub I explain my motives for going into the U.S. Navy in 1967.
+Little did I realize at that time that within two years I would be beginning Navy recruit basic training.
+In this article, I explain my motives for going into the U.S. Navy in 1967.

 Vietnam War Protestors 1967-1972

 Why I Chose The U.S. Navy for Enlistment